French colonization of the Americas: History of France équinoxiale

 France équinoxiale started in 1612, when a French expedition departed from Cancale, Brittany, France, under the command of Daniel de la Touche, Seigneur de la Ravardière, and François de Razilly, admiral.
 Carrying 500 colonists, it arrived in the Northern coast of what is today the Brazilian state of Maranhão.
 De la Ravardière had discovered the region in 1604 but the death of the king postponed his plans to start its colonization.

 The colonists soon founded a village, which was named "Saint-Louis", in honor of the French king Louis IX.
 This later became São Luís in Portuguese,[1] the only Brazilian state capital founded by France.
 On 8 September, Capuchin friars prayed the first mass, and the soldiers started building a fortress.
 An important difference in relation to France Antarctique is that this new colony was not motivated by escape from religious persecutions to Protestants (see French Wars of Religion).

 The colony did not last long.
 A Portuguese army assembled in the Captaincy of Pernambuco, under the command of Alexandre de Moura, was able to mount a military expedition, which defeated and expelled the French colonists in 1615, less than four years after their arrival in the land.
 Thus, it repeated the disaster spelt for the colonists of France Antarctique, in 1567.
 A few years later, in 1620, Portuguese and Brazilian colonists arrived in number and São Luís started to develop, with an economy based mostly in sugar cane and slavery.

 French traders and colonists tried again to settle a France Équinoxiale further North, in what is today French Guiana, in 1626, 1635 (when the capital, Cayenne, was founded) and 1643.
 Twice a Compagnie de la France équinoxiale was founded, in 1643 and 1645, but both foundered as a result of misfortune and mismanagement.
 It was only after 1674, when the colony came under the direct control of the French crown and a competent Governor took office, that France Équinoxiale became a reality.
 To this day, French Guiana is a department of France.

-French Guiana was first settled by the French in 1604, although its earliest settlements were abandoned in the face of hostilities from the indigenous population and tropical diseases.
-The settlement of Cayenne was established in 1643, but was abandoned.
-It was re-established in the 1660s.
-Except for brief occupations by the English and Dutch in the 17th century, and by the Portuguese in the 19th century, Guiana has remained under French rule ever since.
-From 1851 to 1951 it was the site of a notorious penal colony, Devil's Island (Île du Diable).
-Since 1946, French Guiana has been an overseas department of France.